This is Kenya and Ethiopia

 Day 5

-Last day of homework coffee tasting.
+Last day of coffee tasting duties.
 We visited the Alo Coffee office and tasted some of the best coffees of the week.
 Too bad we couldn't try them all.

 Our Coffee Manager Fran with the exporter at Alo Coffee.